salvalcantara/pid-tuning-bda58/src/pages/index.md

           Know your PPC from your CPA and CTR — a quick start guide to performance marketing channels, setups, budgeting and creative.

       - content: |
-          ### Simple model-matching approach to robust PID design

-          A brand is merely a collection of touchpoints between your company and your customers.
-Learn how to make those interactions count.
-      - content: |
           ### Hinfinity design with application to PI tuning